 Applicants whose homes are in pending litigation for foreclosure, are in foreclosure or have been foreclosed upon are not eligible for the Program.
-Applicants whose properties were seized or are at risk of being seized due to delinquent property taxes or tax liens are not eligible.
 The Applicant is not excluded from re-applying to the Program if the Applicant can provide documentation showing the pending litigation or foreclosure has been resolved and the Applicant retains ownership.

-e.
+vii.
 Non-compliant with FEMA regulations